mariiaStorozhyk/good-heart/README.md

 - SASS/SCSS
 - BEM methodology

+## Technical requirements:
+- Node v12.16.3 and higher
+- Node v12.16.3 and higher

 ## To run the project you need:
 - Fork and clone this repository
 - Run these commands in the terminal :